$2$-adic integral models of some Shimura varieties with parahoric level structure: Introduction

-If $p$ is odd and $p\nmid |\pi_1(G^\der)|$, the theorem has been proved in \cite{kisin2018integral}.
-Let us give two interesting cases in which Theorem \ref{thm1} can be applied to obtain integral models over $\BZ_{(2)}$ for Shimura datum $(G,X)$ with any parahoric level structure.
-Let $F$ be a totally real number field tamely ramified at primes over $2$. \begin{enumerate}[(i)] \item $G=\Res_{F/\BQ}\GSpin(V,Q)$, where $\GSpin(V,Q)$ is the spin similitude group over $F$ associated to a quadratic space $(V,Q)$ of signature $(n,2)$ at each real place (assume $\GSpin(V,Q)$ splits after a tame extension of $F_v$, $v|2$) and $X$ is (a product of) the space of of oriented negative definite planes; \item $G=\Res_{F/\BQ}\operatorname{GU}$, where $\operatorname{GU}$ is the unitary similitude group over $F$ that splits after a tame extension (necessarily an unramified quadratic extension) of $F_v$, $v|2$. \end{enumerate} Note that in these two cases, $(G^\ad,X^\ad)$ has no factor of type $\BD^\BH$.
+Let us give two interesting cases in which Theorem \ref{thm1} can be applied to obtain integral models over $\BZ_{(2)}$ for $\Sh_{\rK_2^\circ\rK^2}(\bG,X)$ when $\rK_2^\circ$ is a parahoric subgroup contained in some hyperspecial subgroup.
+Let $F$ be a totally real number field which is unramified at primes over $2$. \begin{enumerate}[(i)] \item $\bG=\Res_{F/\BQ}\GSpin(V,Q)$, where $\GSpin(V,Q)$ is the spin similitude group over $F$ attached to a quadratic space $(V,Q)$ of signature $(n,2)$ at each real place (assume $\GSpin(V,Q)$ is unramified over $F_v$, $v|2$) and $X$ is (a product of) the space of oriented negative definite planes; \item $\bG=\Res_{F/\BQ}\operatorname{GU}$, where $\operatorname{GU}$ is the unitary similitude group over $F$ that is unramified over $F_v$, $v|2$.
+We note that this case is also known by \cite[Appendix A]{rapoport2021shimura}. \end{enumerate}